PassbirdCo/MetaKeepCodeSamples/solana/lambda/README.md

 npm run start
 ```

-The demo application allows you to invoke method in lambda
+The demo application allows you to invoke Solana lambda on behalf of end-users.

 ## User Guide

-You can find detailed instructions on using this repository and many tips in [its documentation](https://docs.metakeep.xyz/reference/lambda-101).
+You can find detailed instructions on using this repository and many tips in [its documentation](https://docs.metakeep.xyz/reference/solana-lambda-101).

-For a complete introduction to MetaKeep Lambda, refer to [this guide](https://docs.metakeep.xyz/reference/lambda-101).
+For a complete introduction to MetaKeep Lambda, refer to [this guide](https://docs.metakeep.xyz/reference/solana-lambda-101).

 ## Troubleshooting

-You can find a detailed list of the errors [here](https://docs.metakeep.xyz/reference/api-error-status#v2applambdacreate) that would help you to troubleshoot.
+You can find a detailed list of the errors [here](https://docs.metakeep.xyz/reference/api-error-status#v2applambdainvoke) that would help you to troubleshoot.

 ## Getting help and updates